RPGHacker/Portfolio/README.md

 Welcome to my Portfolio!
 This Github repository is a collection of some of my personal projects, including full source code.

+**NOTE:** This repository is updated rarely and a lot of my work on here is outdated.
+Most of my more recent code is still private, but shall be made public once it progresses far enough.

 Project List
 ------------

-*NOTE:* This repository is updated rarely and a lot of my work on here is outdated.
-Most of my more recent code is still private, but shall be made publich once it progress far enough.

 **Custom Calendar (2016)**